frederiksemmel/linicrypt_typst/main.typ

 See [https://github.com/frederiksemmel/linicrypt] for examples in the ideal cipher model and in the random oracle model.
 That repository contains
-- An implementation of the CR charaterization from #ref(<corollary-cr>)
+- An implementation of the CR characterization from #ref(<corollary-cr>)
 - Building the Merkle Damgard construction from PGV compression functions
-- It reproduces the CR and 2PR charaterization from BRS, including the secure & insecure functions of type 'B'
+- It reproduces the CR and 2PR characterization from BRS, including the secure & insecure functions of type 'B'
 - It confirms that the example $P(x,y) = H(H(x)) - H(y)$ is not CR but it is 2PR

-It gives a natural attack characerization: Each left-right symmetric set partition of $Cjoin$ is an attack type.
+It gives a natural attack characterization: Each left-right symmetric set partition of $Cjoin$ is an attack type.
-These attack types overlap mostly with previous categorizations, and for the differences this Lincicrypt characterization is arguably better.
+These attack types overlap mostly with previous categorizations, and for the differences this Linicrypt characterization is arguably better.

 TODO flesh out these ideas: